ipld/ipld/selectors/selectors.md

 # Paths are split into their individual segments
 type PathSegment String

-# Selects a specific full path
+# Selects a specific path segment
 type SelectPath PathSegment

 # Selects all elements of an array, it's similar to a `/*`